Mini golf and cocktails coming to Power & Light District

 “Kansas City hasn’t seen anything like this before, and we are honored to have the opportunity to add Sinkers Lounge to our robust lineup of entertainment experiences,” John Moncke, president of Power & light District, said.
 “It’s an example of the Power & Light District’s resilience and the positive momentum of both the district and downtown.”

-Tee-times will be able to be scheduled online soon ahead of the grand opening.
+Guests can scheduled tee times online soon ahead of the grand opening.